 The harbour is asking for around $473,000, which includes dock replacements, dock repairs, and approach repairs as the most expensive items listed.
 I don’t know too much about the Port McNeill harbour’s docks and their life expectancies, but I do know the town is looking at securing grant funding to help cover these costs.

 Public works has listed three pages worth of items, totalling around $1,080,000.
 The outdoor swimming pool is the biggest expense listed, as it needs $170,000 worth of repairs to the mechanical room in order to keep the pool running.

-However, the town is looking at bandaging the problem for a small fee of $26,000 just to keep it operational this summer instead of breaking open the piggy bank and fixing it outright.
+However, the town ‘s council has voted to bandage the problem for a small fee of $26,000 just to keep it operational this summer instead of breaking open the piggy bank and fixing it outright without grant funding.

-Not only is all of this stuff listed as budget items this year, the town is also going to make a decision on whether or not to pay the chamber of commerce roughly $10,000 a year for the next four years, and the town has also been approached by the Port McNeill Library about working together and building a brand new library in town, though financials for the project have not been discussed yet and it is most likely just a “pipe dream”.
+Not only is all of this stuff listed as budget items this year, the town is also going to make a decision on whether or not to pay the chamber of commerce roughly $10,000 a year for the next four years, and the town has even been approached by the Port McNeill library about working together to finance a brand new multi-use building in town, though nothing is set in stone and the project has not even been discussed yet.

 Tyson Whitney is an award-winning journalist who was born and raised in Port Hardy.